Aaron-Junker/windows-uwp.de-de/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

     var resource = ResourceManager.Current.MainResourceMap.GetSubtree("Files")[fileName];

-    // Note use of 'UnsafeLoadFrom' - this is required for apps installed with AppX, but
+    // Note use of 'UnsafeLoadFrom' - this is required for apps installed with .appx, but
     // in general is discouraged.
 The full sample provides a safer wrapper of this method return Assembly.UnsafeLoadFrom(resource.Resolve(resourceContext).ValueAsString);
   }